LykaiosNZ/TimeTracer/README.md

 ... then this is the library for you!

+## Installation
+Simply install the NuGet package and you're ready to go:

+`install-package TimeTracer`

 ## Usage
 ```csharp
 // Create a new trace to capture timing metrics